Gubna-Tech/RuneScape/README.md

 * Troubleshoot common setup problems
 * Keep your RuneScape layout configured correctly for the script

-The documentation is written for **first-time users** and is intended to provide the information needed to set up and use LLARS scripts without requiring users to modify the script itself.
+The Setup Guide is written for **first-time users** and is intended to provide the information needed to set up and use LLARS scripts without requiring users to modify the script itself.

+LLARS is built around a shared framework used by the scripts in this repository.
+Script creators who want to create or update LLARS-compatible scripts should also read the [LLARS - Script Creator & Framework Guide](Documentation/LLARS%20-%20Script%20Creator%20%26%20Framework%20Guide.pdf) and [LLARS - Script Creator Library](Documentation/LLARS%20-%20Script%20Creator%20Library.pdf).

 ### Config.ini Instructions